 2.5.
-Aid for accelerating the rollout of renewable energy, storage, and renewable heat relevant for REPowerEU
+Aid for accelerating the rollout of renewable energy and energy storage relevant for REPowerEU

-- (69) Beyond the existing possibilities available in accordance with Article 107(3)(c) TFEU, it is essential in the context of the Russian military aggression against Ukraine and of the REPowerEU Plan98 to accelerate and expand the availability of renewable energy in a cost-effective way with a view to quickly reducing dependency on Russian fossil fuels imports and accelerate the energy transition.
-State aid to accelerate the deployment of solar capacity, wind power capacity, geothermal energy capacity, electricity and thermal energy storage, renewable heat as well as the production of renewable hydrogen, biogas and biomethane from waste and residues, forms part of an appropriate, necessary and targeted solution to reduce the dependency on imported fossil fuels in the current context.
-In the light of the urgent need to ensure the swift implementation of projects that accelerate the rollout of renewable energy, storage and renewable heat certain simplifications for the implementation of support measures are justified on a temporary basis. - (70) The Commission will consider compatible with the internal market on the basis of Article 107(3)(c) TFEU aid for the promotion of electricity from renewable sources, renewable hydrogen, biogas and biomethane from waste and residues, electricity and thermal energy storage and renewable heat provided the following conditions are met: - a. the aid is granted for one of the following: - i. photovoltaic or other solar electricity generation; - ii. wind power electricity generation; - iii. geothermal energy generation;
+- (75) Beyond the existing possibilities available in accordance with Article 107(3)(c) TFEU, it is essential in the context of the current crisis and the REPowerEU Plan104 to accelerate and expand the availability of renewable energy in a cost-effective way with a view to quickly reducing dependency on fossil fuels imports, accelerate the energy transition and achieve lower and less volatile energy prices.
+State aid to accelerate the deployment of renewable energy and energy storage capacity forms part of an appropriate, necessary and targeted solution to reduce the dependency on imported fossil fuels in the current context.
+In the light of the urgent need to ensure the swift implementation of projects that accelerate the rollout of renewable energy and energy storage, certain simplifications for the implementation of support measures are justified on a temporary basis to allow for the implementation of REPowerEU. - (76) The faster rollout of renewable energy and energy storage may require complementary investments in energy infrastructure, including grid expansion.
+In line with the Notion of Aid Notice105, support to energy infrastructure within the framework of a legal monopoly is not subject to State aid rules.
+In the energy sector, this is particularly relevant for those Member States where the construction and operation of certain infrastructures is exclusively reserved by law for the Transmission System Operator or Distribution System Operator. - 2.5.1.
+Investment aid for accelerating the rollout of renewable energy and for energy storage - (77) The Commission will consider investment aid for the promotion of energy from renewable sources and for energy storage as compatible with the internal market on the basis of Article 107(3)(c) TFEU provided the following conditions are met: - a. the aid is granted for one of the following: - (i) investments for the production of energy from renewable sources as defined in Article 2 point (1) of Directive (EU) 2018/2001106, including the production of renewable hydrogen and renewable hydrogen-derived fuels but excluding the production of electricity from renewable hydrogen;

-98 COM/2022/230 final, 18 May 2022.
+$^{^{104}}$ COM/2022/230 final, 18 May 2022.